Yō Akiyama: Work and style

 Akiyama makes primarily largescale works that often use several tons of clay and exceed 6 meters in length; however, he also produces smaller vessels that can be exhibited on pedestals.
-He specializes in 'non-functional' vessels, meaning that his ceramics do not have openings that can be used to contain liquids or other objects, as is standard in earlier forms of pottery.
+He specializes in 'non-functional' vessels, meaning that his ceramics do not have openings that can be used to contain liquids or other objects, in contrast to earlier utilitarian forms of pottery seen in movements such as mingei.
 He also specializes in black pottery, a technique that involves firing clay in relatively low-temperature, smoky conditions to create a dark hue on the surface of the work.
 Additionally, he uses a burner to create cracks on the surface of his pieces.

 Akiyama developed and fine-tuned the latter technique in the 1980s while experimenting with the feasibility of peeling the outer skin off a ball of clay, in the same way that one might peel a fruit.
 To achieve this, he heated a ball of clay with a gas burner, creating a shape with a soft center and a hard, outer shell.
-Since that first experiment, Akiyama has refined his technique and manipulated to template to create a multitude of cracks and chasms on the surface of his pieces, in some cases completely inverting the shape.
+Since that first experiment, Akiyama has refined his technique and manipulated this template to create a multitude of cracks and chasms on the surface of his pieces, in some cases completely inverting the shape.

 This juxtaposition of interior and the exterior is another defining characteristic of Akiyama's work, a tension that is particularly prominent in his extensive "Metavoid" series.
+The works in this series range in their forms from objects that somewhat resemble objects found in nature, such as a partially-spiraling shell or a cross section of a tree trunk, to the purely abstract.
+In Metavoid 202, for example, Akiyama evokes the tree-trunk cross-section, with half of the piece taking the form of a familiar flat cylinder with rings.
+This use of clay to resemble wood already plays with textural perceptions and the viewer's expectation of the interplay between material and form, but Akiyama takes the visual experience one step further by carving out one half of the cylinder to create a smooth, 'teabowl-like' shape.
+Where the clay looks like it has been cut away, the surface is rough and brown—almost rust-colored—but grain-less, quickly removing any associations with wood and evoking a more metallic structure.
+This ambiguity of material and form is a defining characteristic of Akiyama's oeuvre, one that questions not only the function and compositions of ceramic vessels but the very function and composition of clay itself, through a nuanced exploration of an object's many external and internal layers.